 The Yarden Sauvignon Blanc features aromatic guava, mango, melon, lime and apple fruit notes, along with attractive floral characters.
 With medium body and satisfying flavor, this wine is bright and refreshing.

 Ready to drink upon release, Yarden Sauvignon Blanc is best consumed within a couple of years of harvest.
-Try pairing the wine with whole grilled sea bass, pan-seared chicken breasts, or pasta with anchovies, garlic and parmesan.
+Try pairing the wine with whole grilled sea bass, pan-seared chicken breasts, or pasta with anchovies.

 The Galilee (or Galil) is the most northern, and generally considered the best, appellation in Israel.
 The highest quality area within the appellation is the Golan Heights (or simply the Golan), the coldest region in Israel.
 The vineyards on this volcanic plateau rise from 400 meters (1,300 feet) above sea level to 1,200 meters (3,900 feet) and receive snowfall in the winter.
 Golan Heights Winery is located in the town of Katzrin in the central Golan.